Experiencing God’s Guidance in Times of Uncertainty

 “Be convinced of this: your apostolate consists in spreading goodness, light, enthusiasm, generosity, a spirit of sacrifice, constancy in work, deep study, complete self-surrender, being up-to-date, cheerful and complete obedience to the Church, and perfect charity.”

-In hindsight, as I connected the dots to every event that occurred during the discernment of my career choice, I could see how God was helping me through these people and displayed His power by turning circumstances that I thought were impossible (e.g., late submission for nursing application) into an opportunity.
+In hindsight, as I connected the dots to every event that occurred during the discernment of my career choice, I could see how God was helping me through these people and displayed His power by turning circumstances that I thought were impossible (e.g., late submission for a nursing application) into an opportunity.
 Indeed, Saint Teresa of Ávila was right when she wrote,

 “The feeling remains that God is on the journey, too.”